delgiudice1967219/BEAMS/README.md

   booktitle={Advances in Neural Information Processing Systems}, year={2024}
 }

 ```

-For Segment Anything 3 (SAM3), please refer to the official Meta AI research.
+For SAM 3, please refer to the official Meta AI research.